ChrisCoCreated/depthcaster-old/intro.md

 ## Getting Started

-Depthcaster is designed to be immediately usable—you can browse the curated feed without signing in.
+Sopha is designed to be immediately usable—you can browse the curated feed without signing in.
 To unlock the full experience, including posting, creating packs, and personalized feeds, simply sign in with your Farcaster account via Neynar's Sign in with Neynar (SIWN).

-Whether you're a philosopher sharing deep thoughts, an artist showcasing your work, or someone seeking meaningful conversations in a noisy digital world, Depthcaster provides the tools and environment to make those connections happen.
+Whether you're a philosopher sharing deep thoughts, an artist showcasing your work, or someone seeking meaningful conversations in a noisy digital world, Sopha provides the tools and environment to make those connections happen.

 ---

-*Depthcaster: Where quality conversations find their home.*
+*Sopha: Where quality conversations find their home.*